Taste our family's legacy in every bag of Mr. Buck's

 Through the 80s there were some tough times, as many farmers were hit hard by the National Farm Crisis, including my dad.
 He was able to keep the business open for a few more years, until 1994 when he had to close Shuman Fertilizer.

 Never one to give up easily, in the 90s Mr. Buck became a Vidalia onion seed representative for the largest distributor in the sweet onion industry, D. Palmer Seed Co.
-Over the next 6 – 8 years, he developed some of the great Vidalia varieties the region became known for, such as the Miss Meagan (named after his granddaughter) and the Sapelo (named after the Sapelo River on the Georgia coast where my father liked to fish).
+Over the next 6 – 8 years, he developed some of the great Vidalia varieties the region became known for, such as the Miss Megan (named after his granddaughter) and the Sapelo (named after the Sapelo River on the Georgia coast where my father liked to fish).
 Sapelo is now known as a cornerstone of the Vidalia industry and is one of the most widely planted varieties.

-While my father was busy developing world-famous Vidalia onion varieties, my sincere admiration for his hard word, dedication and love of the land inspired me to restart the family farming business after graduating college in 1994.
+While my father was busy developing world-famous Vidalia onion varieties, my sincere admiration for his hard work, dedication and love of the land inspired me to restart the family farming business after graduating college in 1994.
 Dad used his experience and reputation to introduce me to a lot of great friends and contacts in the industry, which helped me get the business off the ground.